Oxford-Data-Processes/rtg-automotive/README.md

 Table: product

 Description: Table that contains mapping of part_number and supplier to custom_label.
 Small table and mainly static.
-Updated monthly, then parquet file is recreated.
+Refreshed monthly, then parquet file is recreated.
 Location: Single data.parquet file inside product folder of AWS rtg-automotive S3 bucket.
 Versioned.
 Versions older than 1 month are deleted.

 Columns: